algorandfoundation/beaker/blog/blog.md

 ## ABI

-The ABI (Application Binary Interface) provides standards for encoding types, describing methods, and internally routing method calls to the appropriate logic.
+The [ABI](https://arc.algorand.foundation/ARCs/arc-0004) provides standards for encoding types, describing methods, and internally routing method calls to the appropriate logic.

 With the ABI we have a standard way to both organize code and interact with the application.

-TODO: link to blog

-TODO: link to arc
+More details on the ABI are available [here](https://developer.algorand.org/articles/contract-to-contract-calls-and-an-abi-come-to-algorand/)

 ## Pyteal ABI